deniz-oezdemir/Pipex/README.md

 * The `int access(const char *pathname, int mode)` function "checks whether calling process can access the file pathname" (refer to source 3).
 In our case the condition `access(path, F_OK) == 0` checks if the file specified by the path exists.

 * The `int execve(const char *filename, char *const argv[], char *const envp[])` function executes the program pointed to by filename.
-In our case `execve(path, cmd, ev)` it takes three arguments: the `path` to the executable file, the array `cmd` of pointers to null-terminated strings that represent the command-line arguments for the new program and the array of pointers to null-terminated strings `ev` representing the environment variables.
+In our case `execve(path, cmd, ev)` it takes three arguments: the `path` to the executable file, the array `cmd` of commands the new program needs and the array of pointers to null-terminated strings `ev` representing the environment variables.
 The execve function is responsible for running a specified command.
 It needs to explore every possible path to find the correct location of the executable - for example, if you want to know the path to the `touch` command, you can type `which touch` in your terminal.
 If the command exists, execve will execute it; otherwise, it will do nothing and return -1, indicating an error.
 Once the command is executed, execve takes care of cleaning up ongoing processes, including variables.
 You don't need to worry about freeing up resources; execve handles this for you.